 - Place the cake tin into a large baking pan and fill with water so it comes up to about 2/3rds of the side of the cake tin.

 - Bake for an hour and 15 minutes until the cheesecake is firm to the touch.

-- Cool and chill overnight (will power IS required here!)
+- Cool and chill overnight Or a minimum of 4 hours (will power IS required here!)